 Camera sling bags are meant to be the perfect alternative to bulky camera backpacks and side-heavy messenger bags.

-Due to their smaller size and back-front-back moveability, as a photographer we’re forced to carry less gear, which encourages us to make our gear selection more efficient.
+Due to their smaller dimensions and the fact that the weight is largely placed on one side of the body, we’re forced to carry less gear, which encourages us to make our gear selection more efficient.

 All the above camera sling bags met or exceeded the following criteria: